haiyahperez/lab-tunr-frontend/README.md

 > _Note_: Remember to `git add`, `git commit` and `git push` regularly

-Using the [Tuner API that you built](https://github.com/joinpursuit/tuner-api/blob/main/README.md), you are going to create a frontend-only app.
+Using the Tunr API that you built, you are going to create the frontend to this app.

 Don't forget to keep your back-end API running during this build.